Time Series Analysis of Malaria Trends — Burkina Faso (2016–2023)

 Data management

-I applied a standard data quality workflow before analysis:
+A standard data quality workflow before analysis was applied:

 Standardized district and facility names across years.